graphile/graphile.github.io/src/pages/postgraphile/computed-columns.md

 ## Computed Columns

-"Computed columns" add what appears to be an extra column (field) to the GraphQL table type, but unlike actual columns the value for this field is the result of calling a function.
-This function can accept additional arguments that influence its result, and can return a scalars, records, lists or sets.
+"Computed columns" add what appears to be an extra column (field) to the GraphQL table type, but, unlike an actual column, the value for this field is the result of calling a function defined in the PostgreSQL schema.
+This function will automatically be exposed to the resultant GraphQL schema as a field on the type; it can accept arguments that influence its result, and may return either a scalar, record, list or a set.
 Sets (denoted by `RETURNS SETOF ...`) are exposed as [connections](/postgraphile/connections/).